If you've blocked our ad, please consider unblocking it.

 Unlike normal Floette, Eternal Flower Floette cannot evolve into its next stage: It is also in the Undiscovered egg group, making it unable to be bred.
 This is akin to the Spiky-Eared Pichu in HeartGold and SoulSilver, which couldn't evolve into Pikachu.

-It has higher stats than a normal Floette, its own unique cry, and has a unique signature move, Light of Ruin.
+It has higher stats than a normal Floette (only 1 stat lower than its evolution, Florges), its own unique cry, and has a unique signature move, Light of Ruin.
 Light of Ruin is a special Fairy-type move with 140 power, 90% accuracy, and 5 PP. It also deals 1/2 of the damage dealt to the user.
-This move has the highest base power out of all Fairy Type attacks, and could possibly be the most powerful Fairy attack in the game.
+This move has the highest base power out of all Fairy Type attacks, and is the strongest Fairy Type move in the game.

 Thousand Arrows and Thousand Waves